List of Married... with Children characters: Jefferson D'Arcy

 Jefferson Milhouse D'Arcy (Ted McGinley) is Marcy's second husband (original age unknown, but younger than Marcy; in reality, Bearse and McGinley are the same age), a "pretty boy" who marries her for her money.
 Self-centered and lazy, he is a male equivalent of Peg.
 Jefferson gives advice to Kelly and Bud about their problems more than Al does.
 Meanwhile, the French-hating Al never catches-on that Jefferson's surname - D'Arcy - is French.

 Marcy met Jefferson after a bankers' convention when she got drunk, and found herself married to him the next morning; she was horrified to find out that her name was now Marcy D'Arcy (Episode 92, "Married...With Who").
 He is Al's closest friend, and often angers Marcy when he is bonding with him; unlike Steve who was more of a foil, or straight man, to Al.

 Jefferson tends to be very encouraging and attuned to Al's behavior.
 Marcy constantly bosses Jefferson around to keep him in check.
 However, behind her back Jefferson often insults Marcy and ignores her demands.
 When Marcy's favorite squirrel Zippy dies, Jefferson tells her that he will give it a proper burial, only to punt it out of his sight when Marcy turns around.

 Jefferson is a member of "NO MA'AM" along with Al, wearing the trademark T-shirt, but he always keeps a clean "YES MA'AM" T-shirt on underneath, which he quickly reveals if Marcy is about to bust one of "NO MA'AM"'s activities.
-He seems very afraid of provoking his wife's anger, and his fear is justified - in one episode, after he angered Marcy, she kicked him in the behind so hard he had to go to the hospital to get her boot removed from his rectum.
+He seems very afraid of provoking his wife's anger, and his fear is justified - in one episode, after he angers Marcy, she kicks him in the behind so hard he has to go to the hospital to get her boot removed from his rectum.
 But in spite of his fear of her wrath, he constantly engages in activities that he surely knows she would not approve of.

 Marcy constantly hounds Jefferson to get a job.
 However, on the rare occasions when he actually gets one (working at the shoe store, being cast as an actor in a commercial, working as a bartender, working as an aerobics instructor, working at an auto repair shop in some menial position, etc.), he usually ends up working with beautiful women, which prompts a jealous Marcy to make him quit and return to his de facto job as her gigolo.
 This tendency runs in the D'Arcy family, as Jefferson's father also worked as a gigolo, and his mother worked as an exotic dancer before she was eaten by her snake at an airport.
 Jefferson and Steve don't like each other for personal reasons, stemming from "The Egg & I".